 Also, check out the diverse and dedicated Detroit transit scene through our super-cool co-conspirators and other organizations we’re generally a fan of: Michigan Mobility Institute, MOSES, Motor City Freedom Riders, Transportation Riders United, and Young Transportation Professionals of Detroit.

-Separate from Handbuilt’s growing subscriber base, we are working on building a coalition of businesses, nonprofits, and individual supporters to demonstrate broad public support for transit expansion.
+Separate from Handbuilt’s growing subscriber base, we are working on building an informal coalition of businesses, nonprofits, and individual supporters to demonstrate broad public support for transit expansion.
 As they advocate for our cause, so, too, do we advocate for them.
 The first step in building the coalition involves agreeing to a common vision statement on what transit means for the region.
 Here’s the working draft:

 “We, the undersigned, support efforts to improve transit infrastructure, service, and connectivity in Southeast Michigan as a means to facilitate individual mobility, talent retention and attraction, and to contribute to the sustainable development of regional workforce, communities, and the built environment.
 We believe in the need for comprehensive, well-maintained, and adequately funded infrastructure that allows for the safe, affordable movement of every citizen, in the transportation mode of their choice, to and from their homes and places of business, study, or worship.
 We believe in pursuing solutions that will strengthen the competitiveness of Southeast Michigan, reduce regional carbon footprint from transportation, and increase economic access for all.”